Connor Pain: Al-Bukiryah

 On 18 July 2024, Pain joined Al-Bukiryah.

+Macarthur FC

+On 7 July 2026, Pain return to Australia and join the A-League club at Macarthur FC.

 International career

 Youth

+Pain was first called up to the England U17 squad that won the 2010 Algarve Under-17 International Tournament.
+He started as a substitute for Will Keane in the match against Portugal that ended in a 0–0 draw.

-Pain was first called up to the Australian under-20 side for a tour of Europe in May 2013.
+Pain was first called up to the Australian U20 for a tour of Europe in May 2013.
 He made his debut for the Young Socceroos in that tour, starting in a loss to the Netherlands in Emmen.
 He was subsequently selected in the squad for the 2013 FIFA U-20 World Cup.
 Pain played in all three of Australia's games in the tournament as they were eliminated in the group stage.

 Pain was named in the Australia under-23 squad for the 2013 AFC U-22 Championship.
 He played his first game for the Olyroos in a group stage win over Iran.
 In March 2016, Pain scored a double for the team in a win over Hong Kong in 2016 AFC U-23 Championship qualification.
 He was later named in the squad for the final tournament.